huggingface/huggingface_hub/docs/sagemaker/inference.md

 #### `HF_TASK`

-The `HF_TASK` environment variable defines the task for the used 🤗 Transformers pipeline.
+The `HF_TASK` environment variable defines the task for the 🤗 Transformers pipeline used .
 A full list of tasks can be find [here](https://huggingface.co/transformers/main_classes/pipelines.html).

 ```bash
 HF_TASK="question-answering"